One of my big goals is to help makers + shop owners get some time back so you can do more of the things you love.

-I used to earn less than $30 per month, which was cool because it covered expenses for a couple tools I use.
-But after applying some better strategies, I’ve since earned $200-$600/month with very little additional work + my website traffic remaining pretty steady.
+And this year, after applying some better strategies, I’ve since earned $200-$700/month with very little additional work + my website traffic remaining pretty steady.
 And my average is about $500/month in passive income from affiliate marketing.

 For example, I signed up for Etsy’s program that I mentioned above and earned $80 one month – which feels really baller when you just have to strategically place links in blog posts (some of which you may already have and just need to update them to affiliate links and rework some copy/images).